-At the point of completion, the developer must give the customer a statement of incomplete work on the development under the relevant planning consent, and timescales for when the work is expected to be completed.
-This applies to, for example, roads, open spaces, recreational areas and landscaping.
-The developer should make sure that the customer is kept informed of the progress in fulfilling commitments in the relevant planning consent.
+At the point of completion, the developer must give the customer a Schedule of Incomplete Work (Development) under the relevant planning consent, and timescales for when the work is expected to be completed.

 The developer must tell the customer of any future phases of work on the development that they are committed to do.
 As construction work is carried out, the developer should identify and consider reasonable steps to reduce any significant negative effect on the customer.